sentinel-official/docs/modules/deposit/README.md

 ## Keeper

-SetDeposit is for inserting a deposit into KVStore.
+SetDeposit is for inserting a deposit into the KVStore.

 - Parameters
     | Key     | Type          | Description |